chef/chef-web-docs/chef_master/source/resource_csh.rst

 ``cwd``
    **Ruby Type:** String

-   Set the current working directory before running a command.
+   The current working directory from which the command will be run.

 ``environment``
    **Ruby Type:** Hash